Mean curvature interface limit from Glauber+Zero-range interacting particles: Introduction

 Phenomenologically, when there is a nonlinear Laplacian, say $\Delta \varphi(u)$, as in our case of the Glauber +Zero-range process, this nonlinearity affects the limit motion of the hypersurface interface.
 When now $f$ satisfies a modified balance condition due to the nonlinearity (cf. condition (BS)), we obtain in the limit a mean curvature motion speeded up by a nontrivial in general `surface tension-mobility' speed $\lambda_0$ reflecting a homogenization of the Glauber and Zero-range microscopic rates,

 (cf. flow $(P^0)$ \eqref{P^0 problem}).
-We derive two formulas for $\lambda_0$, one of them below, and the other found in \eqref{eqn_lambda0}, from which $\lambda_0$ is seen as the `surface tension' multiplied by the `mobility' of the interface.
+We derive two formulas for $\lambda_0$, one of them below in \eqref{def-lambdazero-intrinsic-intro}, and the other found in \eqref{eqn_lambda0}, from which $\lambda_0$ is seen as the `surface tension' multiplied by the `mobility' of the interface; see Appendix of \cite{EFHPS}.
 We remark, in the case of Glauber+Kawasaki dynamics, or for independent particles, the speed $\lambda_0 = 1$ is not affected by the microscopic rates.

 The discretized hydrodynamic equation, or discretized Allen-Cahn PDE,

 with discrete Laplacian $\Delta^N$, plays a role to cancel the first order terms in the occupation numbers in the computation of the time derivative of the relative entropy of the law of the microscopic configuration at time $t$ with respect to a local equilibrium measure with average profile given by $u^N$.
 But, in the present situation, the problem is more complex than say in the application to Glauber+Kawasaki dynamics since we need to handle nonlinear functions of occupation numbers, which do not appear in the Glauber+Kawasaki process, by replacing them by linear ones.
 Once this is done, in a quantified way, the relative entropy can be suitably estimated, yielding that the microscopic configuration on $\T^d_N$ is `near' the values $u^N$.